-Antoine joined the Calgary Philarmonic Orchestra as their Principal Bassoonist in June 2018 at the age of 23.
+Antoine St-Onge joined the Calgary Philharmonic Orchestra as Principal Bassoonist in June 2018 at the age of 23.

-A native of Morin-Heights, Québec, Antoine earned his Bachelor’s in Music from the Montreal Music Conservatory and then graduated from McGill University, under the guidance of Montreal Symphony Orchestra members Mathieu Harel and Stéphane Lévesque.
+A native of Morin-Heights, Québec, he earned his Bachelor’s in Music from the Montreal Music Conservatory and then graduated from McGill University, under the guidance of Montreal Symphony Orchestra members Mathieu Harel and Stéphane Lévesque.
 He also spent a semester studying with Carlo Colombo at the CNSMDP in Lyon, France.
-Before his appointment to the CPO, Antoine performed with the Montreal Contemporary Ensemble (ECM+), and was a substitute for the Montreal Symphony Orchestra, Drummondville Symphony Orchestra, l’Orchestre des Pays de Savoie, and Les Violons du Roy.
+Before his appointment to the Calgary Phil, St-Onge performed with the Montreal Contemporary Ensemble (ECM+), and was a substitute for the Montreal Symphony Orchestra, Drummondville Symphony Orchestra, l’Orchestre des Pays de Savoie, and Les Violons du Roy.

-Antoine has an unconditional love for animals, and the outdoors — especially biking and snowboarding.
-Antoine plays on a Benson Bell bassoon made in Ontario, Canada.
+St-Onge has an unconditional love for animals, and the outdoors — especially biking and snowboarding.
+He plays on a Benson Bell bassoon made in Ontario, Canada.